Deterministic factoring with oracles: Number-theoretic oracles

-\begin{remark} Folklore tells us that there is a randomized polynomial-time reduction between computating square roots modulo \(N\) and factoring \(N\).
+Folklore tells us that there is a randomized polynomial-time reduction between computing square roots modulo \(N\) and factoring \(N\).
 Rabin gives a precise analysis when \(N\) is a product of two primes in~\cite[Theorem 1]{Rabin79}.
-To render this approach deterministic (as in~\cite{Miller75}) one needs a bound on non-quadratic residues, but this bound can only be obtained under ERH. \end{remark}
+To render this approach deterministic (as in~\cite{Miller75}) one needs a bound on non-quadratic residues, but this bound is currently only known to hold under ERH.